• Skip to main content

 Final Words:

-This is just a basic overview of how to get started with Golang unit testing, which might be in your help to have a kick-ass start as a beginner!
-If any basic parts are missing that you would like to know, feel free to comment and I will update the post with more details.
-Happy coding 🙂
+This is just a basic overview of how to get started with Golang unit testing, which might help you have a kick-ass start as a beginner!
+If you want to know any missing basic parts, feel free to comment, and I will update the post with more details.
+Happy Golang unit testing 🙂

 I would suggest having a look at the `require.` package next to the `assert.` package in Testify.
 The difference is `assert.` uses `Fail()` but `require.` uses `FailNow()`.
 Not all tests can be written in a way allowing to continue after a failure.
 One example is: Imagine you instantiate an object, but that fails Continuing then, even though one used `Assert.NoError()` will only make the test as failed, but not stop it, leading to not very pretty panics in your test output.